open-feature/dotnet-sdk-contrib/src/OpenFeature.Contrib.Providers.Flipt/README.md

 ## Updating the REST Client

-To generate or update the Flipt REST client, follow these steps:
+To generate or update the Flipt REST client **manually**, follow these steps:

+_This is generated automatically during build time and is saved in the `/obj/` folder_

 ### 1. Download the OpenAPI Specification